VnUgE/VNLib.Plugins.Extensions/README.md

 ## License
 All source files in this repository is licensed under the GNU Affero General Public License (or any later version).
-See the LICENSE files for more information.
+See the LICENSE file for more information.